smbanasik/GarFishEngine/docs/JuneReport.md

 immediate frames should be moved to the renderer class.
   - We should consider the scope of the renderer class, what is it doing besides holding our frame data and swapchain?
 - The relationship between the ImageBufferAllocator and its allocations should be reworked, see the Later section
+  - We should let the allocator handle deallocation and allow for the allocator to clear them early.
 - namespacing (see doxygen)
 - Remove last modified and date created
 - Convert IBaseMaterial into RAII with a protected parameterized base class.